DanielHauge/HackerNews-Grp8/docs/README.md

 ##### How well did we follow the requirements we began with?

 For the feedback we got from Helge from our first hand-in of the Requirements and Analysis Document, RAD, we should not invent requirements and this was something we took to our heart.
-For this reason we have put only the minimum and the requirements were fully implemented from the hand-in on November 2.
+For this reason, we have put only the minimum and the requirements were fully implemented from the hand-in on November 2.

 ##### How well did we followed the process we began with

-We agreed opon having a project management system.
-For the team where we would set up task that need to be done.
+We agreed upon having a project management system.
+For the team where we would set up the task that needs to be done.
 ZenHub was a free online tool that we set up.
 It reminded of Atlassian JIRA.
 A project management one of the group members had good experience of.
-Unfortunately we found out that the system had some bugs so we could not use.
+Unfortunately, we found out that the system had some bugs so we could not use.
 We went over to Trello.
-In this tool we set up the functionality and overall tasked need to be implemented to implement the system.
+In this tool, we set up the functionality and overall tasked need to be implemented to implement the system.
 This was also where we delegated tasked for in areas we felt confident.
-A division in backen and frontend responsibility was because we had different areas we felt we where good in.
+A division of backend and frontend responsibility was because we had different areas we felt we were good in.
-After a few weeks with Trello we felt it didn't give us enough overview of which which tasks were worked on and whos doing what.
+After a few weeks with Trello, we felt it didn't give us enough overview of which tasks were worked on and whos doing what.
 We didn't set up a notification system so we all went to the project management system manually.
-During the whole project and semester our group have been using Discord.
+During the whole project and semester, our group has been using Discord.
 We went over to using only Discord.
 We were three group members that use good communication as a project management tool.
 We even use Discord to pin important messages, Voice chat, saving credentials and direct communication (during all hours of the day).

-In retrospect we can attribute much of our project success to a good communication tool and our dedication to it.
+In retrospect, we can attribute much of our project success to a good communication tool and our dedication to it.
-The downside by dividing up task according to areas we are comfortable with didn't force us outside out comfort zone.
+The downside by dividing up task according to areas we are comfortable with didn't force us outside our comfort zone.

 [Emmely TODO Make statistics of Discord]

 ##### How well did we followed the software design we began with

 Or design was to build a REST API, Messaging Queue, Database and Web Application.
-During what we could call elaboration phase we decided to divide up the REST API for two task.
+During what we could call elaboration phase we decided to divide up the REST API into two task.
 We incorporated this idea into the design.
 One handling the Web Application and one handling the Simulator program.
-In retrospect this was a good idea.
-For the simulator we wanted to get a story but for the Web Application request we wanted more information around those stories such as number of posts and time etc.
+In retrospect, this was a good idea.
+For the simulator, we wanted to get a story but for the Web Application request, we wanted more information around those stories such as the number of comments, karma and time in "minutes ago" etc.
 Those calculations were a lot heavier.
-So in the Web API we did heavier calculation to serve a more user friendly website.
+So in the Web API we did the heavier calculation to serve a more user-friendly website.
-When we handed in, handed in the system to the stake holder fulfilling all the requires.
+When we handed in, hand in the system to the stakeholder fulfilling all the requirements.

-We had developed the system as we designed it.
-With continues delivery
+##### Unexpected events/problems & Solution to the unexpected events/problems (a summarise)

 ##### System changed during the maintenance phase